liijunwei/benchmark-on-instantiation-and-classmethod/README.md

 have instance and have external service   0.167008   0.105960   0.272968 (  0.465161)
 ```

+# conclusion

++ Object creation didn't affection performance a lot, do not let that cost hold you back on using objects
++ Results show that it might be even faster using object instead of using class method
++ My mbp seems slower than an 1C2G ECS on benchmarking?
+What?

 # other

++ TODO This benchmark is not quite strict for sure, don't know how to improve for now(sad)
 + TODO code cleanup
 + TODO simplify a bit
 + TODO naming...